Have any questions? Feel free to contact us:

 Getting professional help does not mean you are weak or broken.
 It’s choosing to get better and take care of yourself.
 CBT-Kenya (Cognitive Behavioral Therapy-Kenya) counseling center offers counseling and therapy sessions for persons from all walks of life.
 We focus on helping clients gain insight into themselves by going through a healing process.
 Our purpose is to help you to achieve your therapeutic and life goals, to improve the quality of your life and to help you to build strong relationships in your life.
 Get in touch or book an appointment on +254 739 935 333, +254 756 454 585 or info@cbtkenya.org.

-Counselling services in Kenya, Counselling services in Nairobi, Psychologists in Nairobi, Therapists in Lavington, Therapy In Kenya, Tips to BOOST your Mental Health - CBT Kenya
+Counselling services, Mental health in Kenya, Tips to BOOST your Mental Health - CBT Kenya

 Author: cbtkeadmin